- Change Log

 - Web Clients are sometimes called User Agents.

-Web Clients are responsible for doing something meaningful with the files downloaded from Web Servers – Clients can do one of three things with the files downloaded from a Web Server:
+Web Clients are responsible for doing something meaningful with the files downloaded from Web Servers – Clients can do one of several things with the files downloaded from a Web Server:

 - Display the file’s contents to the user

-- HTML files and image files are usually rendered and displayed to the user.
+- HTML files and image files are usually rendered by a browser and displayed to the user.

 - Launch a program to process the file